-INDEPENDENT STUDY - PHYSICS
+PHYS 379 INDEPENDENT STUDY - PHYSICS

 Independent study of selected topics in physics conducted by the student with the approval and supervision of the instructor.
-Prerequisite: Consent of Instructor
+Prerequisite: consent of instructor

-SPECIAL TOPICS IN PHYSICS
+PHYS 469 SPECIAL TOPICS IN PHYSICS

 Advanced study of topics of special current interest in physics and related fields.
 Seminar/discussion format.